Mars' Sole Survivor. The Alien Atlas. The heart and soul of the Justice League of America.

 As part of the DC Comics New 52 relaunch, he became one of the central characters of Stormwatch and lost most of his friendliness, relationships to other DC characters, and love of Oreos.
 He left after issue 12, wiping his teammates' memories of him in the process, and went on to lead the 2013 Justice League of America.
 He got the love of biscuits back in the Williams series (it's hard to know how else to interpret having an entire persona obsessed with biscuits, to the point of calling himself Mister Biscuits), and his relationships to other characters came back from Dark Nights: Metal on.

-Powers used by the Martian Manhunter are a mixed bag with no cohesion that nonetheless makes him very formidable; the ones common to most incarnations are: Super Strength, Super Speed, Nigh-Invulnerability, Flight, Voluntary Shapeshifting, Healing Factor, Invisibility, Intangibility, Psychic Powers (mainly Telepathy, Telekinesis and Nine Senses, which are poorly defined and often ignored by most writers) and Eye Beams (referred to as "Martian Vision").
+Powers used by the Martian Manhunter are a mixed bag with no cohesion that nonetheless makes him very formidable; the ones common to most incarnations are: Super Strength, Super Speed, Nigh-Invulnerability, Flight, Voluntary Shapeshifting, Healing Factor, Invisibility, Intangibility, Psychic Powers (mainly Telepathy, Telekinesis and Nine Senses (bumped to 15 later), which are poorly defined and often ignored by most writers) and Eye Beams (referred to as "Martian Vision").
 See the characters page for more info.

 Note that all these are subject to change without notice; in the telefilm, J'onn could just barely shapeshift and demonstrated no other powers (it was a very low budget show), but had no problem with heat.
 The Smallville Manhunter can't heal within Earth's atmosphere, can project heat from his palms and remains almost exclusively in human form.
-The JLU version lacked speed, invisibility, Eye Beams and his nine senses and weakness to fire was only implied.note Young Justice also nixes the Eye Beams and nine senses and portrays the weakness to fire (or any extreme heat) as being a side effect of living on a colder planet.note And so forth.
+The DCAU version lacked speed, invisibility, Eye Beams and his extra senses and weakness to fire was only implied.note Young Justice (2010) also nixes the Eye Beams and extra senses and portrays the weakness to fire (or any extreme heat) as being a side effect of living on a colder planet.note And so forth.

 Other Tropes associated with him: